fernaspiazu/fernaspiazu/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aspiazu/)
 - 🌱 I'm eager to learn more about Data Engineering and Data Architectures ⚙️
 - 🛠️ I have also a big curiosity in modern architectures running on the Cloud ☁️
-- 💞️ I'm available to collaborate on any project JVM based 😉

 <!---
 fernaspiazu/fernaspiazu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.